coolharsh55/display_manager/README.md

 ## Get Started

 First, check that your system satisfies the requirements in [System Requirements](#system-requirements).
-If you haven't touched `/usr/bin/python`, it should.
+If you haven't touched or changed the system supplied python at `/usr/bin/python` or `/usr/bin/python3`, it should work as advertised.
+If you are on a version that uses Python 3, you will need to additionally install `pyobjc` - see system requirements for how to do this.

 Next, download the latest installer <a href="./versions/">here</a>.
 Included within are two files: `Display Manager.pkg`, and `Uninstall Display Manager.pkg`.
 To install, click the former and follow the prompts on-screen; to uninstall, do the same for the latter.